dotnet-presentations/blazor-workshop/docs/04-refactor-state-management.md

 ## A solution

 We're going to fix this bug by introducing something we've dubbed the *AppState pattern*.
 The basics are that you want to add a object to DI container that you will use to coordinate state between related components.
-Bacause the *AppState* object is managed by the DI container, it can outlive the components and hold on to state even when the UI is changing a lot.
-Another benefit of the *AppState pattern* is that it lead to greater separation between presentation (components) and logic
+Because the *AppState* object is managed by the DI container, it can outlive the components and hold on to state even when the UI is changing a lot.
+Another benefit of the *AppState pattern* is that it leads to greater separation between presentation (components) and logic

 ## Getting started